 BAMBOO PINK CORAL PLATES BUY NOW

 And we want you to cherish your Homewares , not just for the way they look but also for what little impact they are having on the planet.
-So it’s OUT single use plastics that clog up the oceans, kill fish and destroy the atmosphere and IN with the renewables….
+So it’s OUT with single use plastics that clog up the oceans, kill fish and destroy the atmosphere and IN with the renewables….

 Here’s the renewable we are currently OBSESSED with, (our first range is made out of it) to show case its beauty we thought we would share our five favourite eco-friendly Bamboo based facts….